Individuals and Business

 - Uber and other ridesharing apps and services.

 Wait for your employer to mark your income statement as ‘tax ready’ before you prepare and lodge your tax return.
 Your employer should mark your income statement as ‘tax ready’ by 14 July.
 If you have more than one employer, you may receive several income statements or both a payment summary and an income statement.
 You will need to check that income from all your payment summaries is included in your tax return.

 You must have incurred the expense in 2021-2022.
 To claim a deduction for a work-related expense:

 - you must have spent the money yourself and were not reimbursed.

-- the expense must be directly related to earning your income.
+- the expense must be related to earning your income.

-If you incurred an expense that was both work-related and private or domestic, you can claim a deduction only for the work-related portion of the expense.
+If you incurred an expense that was both work-related and private or domestic, you can claim a deduction only for the work-related part of the expense.

-If you incurred an expense that was capital in nature, you may be able to claim a deduction for the decline in value of the depreciating assets you acquired.
+If you incurred an expense that was capital in nature, you may be able to claim a deduction for the decline in value of the depreciating assets you bought.

 You cannot claim a deduction for an expense to the extent that:

 - someone else paid the expense, or you were or will be, reimbursed for the expense, or